 The Government of Saskatchewan is committed to promoting the use of provincial forest resources in an economically, socially and environmentally sustainable manner.
 Indigenous involvement is critical to the success of the forestry sector in Saskatchewan.

 What we are doing

 The annual allowable cut allocated to Indigenous businesses indicates the level of economic involvement and benefits derived from the forestry sector by Indigenous people.
-Two of the five major sawmills in Saskatchewan (NorSask Forest Products and L&M Wood Products) are owned and operated by Indigenous companies.
+Two of the four major sawmills in Saskatchewan (NorSask Forest Products and L&M Wood Products) are owned and operated by Indigenous companies.
 NorSask Forest Products, located in Meadow Lake, is the largest First Nations-owned sawmill in Canada.

 Why it matters